maromatorio/Menshen/README.md

 This is not a high security system.
 It only buzzes open my building's front door, not any individual apartments.
 Even using the Set-Secure option here is likely not very secure.
 Use at your own peril.

 ## Dependencies
 Previously, I used [spyrk](https://github.com/Alidron/spyrk) and the [Twilio REST API](https://github.com/twilio/twilio-python/) Python library to communicate with the ParticleCloud API and Twilio API respectively.
-However, managing dependencies was getting more difficult and with Python 2.x going EOL shortly, I decided to drop all external dependencies and use only what came in the base Lambda setup, so all my API communications are just form-encoded calls using urllib.
+However, managing packages was a pain and with Python 2.x going EOL, I decided to drop external dependencies and use only what came in the base Lambda setup.
+Now, my API communications are just form-encoded calls using urllib.

 ### ParticleCloud
 [ParticleCloud](https://docs.particle.io/reference/device-cloud/api/) tells my Core/Photon when to close/open the relay.
 I have the two wires that connect to the "Door" button on my intercom also running into one of the simple mechanical relays - when the relay is closed, it's the same effect as pushing the button (the building's front door gets buzzed open).